- About Us

 You must meet with the Internship Director and receive approval prior to beginning an internship.
 If there are questions about how the credits will apply to your degree requirements, please consult your advisor.

-The Internship Director is Kathleen Stanley.
-Her office is in 400B Bexell and she can be contacted at email@example.com or 541-737-5368.
+The Internship Director is Brett Burkhardt.
+His office is in 400B Bexell and he can be contacted at firstname.lastname@example.org or 541-737-2310.
 Email is the preferred contact method of communication.
 If there are questions about how the credits will apply to your degree requirements, please consult your advisor.